Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

     gp_Lin2d l = L.Value();
   }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is useful if you are uncertain as to whether the arguments can create the *gp* object without raising an exception.
 In the case above, if *Point1* and *Point2* are closer than the tolerance value required by *MakeLin2d*, the function *Status* will return the enumeration *gce_ConfusedPoint*.
 This tells you why the *gp* object cannot be created.
-If you know that the points *Point1* and *Point2*are separated by the value exceeding the tolerance value, then you may create the *gp* object directly, as follows:
+If you know that the points *Point1* and *Point2* are separated by the value exceeding the tolerance value, then you may create the *gp* object directly, as follows:

-**Example **

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 gp_Lin2d l = gce_MakeLin2d(Point1,Point2);